-begin on August 15, 2022, and an initial decision on January 9, 2023.
+Suzanne Krolikowski as the Presiding ALJ and established an extended Track III Schedule for the proceeding.
+Judge Krolikowski scheduled and convened on August 26, 2021 a prehearing conference.
+Judge Krolikowski issued an order confirming her rulings from the August 26 prehearing conference and establishing a procedural schedule that calls for, among other dates, pre-hearing briefs by July 25, 2022, hearings (estimated to take 2-3 weeks) to begin on August 15, 2022, and an initial decision on January 9, 2023.
 In light of the settlement judge procedures undertaken, Chief Judge Cintron extended the hearing commencement and initial decision deadlines to September 26, 2022, and February 20, 2023, respectively.

-Since the last Report, Respondents requested reconsideration or in the alternative permission to file an interlocutory appeal of Judge Krolikowski's March 24 order confirming his bench rulings ("Reconsideration Motion").
+Respondents requested reconsideration or in the alternative permission to file an interlocutory appeal of Judge Krolikowski's March 24 order confirming his bench rulings ("Reconsideration Motion").
 OE Staff opposed the Motion.
 On April 25, finding Respondents had not raised any new arguments that would merit reconsideration of his prior rulings, nor had Respondents identified any "exceptional circumstances" requiring interlocutory appeal, Judge Krolikowski denied Respondents' Reconsideration Motion.
-Litigation over subpoena requests and the rights of certain individuals to intervene as parties to this proceeding continued.
-A prehearing conference scheduled for April 28 was cancelled and rescheduled to May 4, 2022.
+Respondents May 2, 2022 interlocutory appeal was denied on May 9, 2022.
+152